zucchinifactory/textests/README.md

 ## Usage instructions

 Just edit the file you want to change and commit your changes either directly to the branch (if you have permission to do so) or create a new branch and subsequently a new pull request.
-Travis CI will automatically build, test and compile a new release and deploy it to GitHub.
+Travis CI will automatically build a new release and deploy it to GitHub.

 If you want to edit and compile a subproject locally on your own computer, you will have to clone the desired branch with `git clone` (or download the archive and extract it) and then run `make`.
 Take a look at the `Makefile` for further options.
 However, it should absolutely be possible - and is basically intended for this project - to solely work online and let Travis CI do the compiling.